ahmedcodein/tictactoe/README.md

 ### 5.1.
 Header

 This first part of the game website is the header.
-The header presents with black font the name of the game.
+The header presents the name of the game in black font.
 See the figure below:

 ![The header of the website](documentation/images/header.png)

 ### 5.2.
-Main Content
+Main

 The main contains three parts.
 Each part contains specific functionality trigged either directly by the user or by an event resulted from the user previous action.

 #### 5.2.1.
 The Setup Board

 The setup board is divided into two parts.
 The dashboard and the players characters.
 See the screenshot below.